miried/mohrust/README.md

 Rust implementations for game libraries running with ioq3.

+Currently in early stages, trying to figure out good ways for Rust to interface with unsafe C code.

 ## Getting Started

 Just run `cargo build` to get the library built.